jcalebjohnston/Applied-Data-Science-Capstone-IBM-Coursera/README.md

 3. **Data Wrangling**
    Cleaned the data by filtering out Falcon 1 launches and handling missing values in the **PayloadMass** column using mean imputation.
+   Classifying all Success as "1" and all Failures as "0" by introducing a new column.

 ## Installation
 1. Clone this repository to your local machine: